CADNAD/Opartha/notes/worldInfo/magicSystems/Light.md

 1. light to heat (heat wave, self-feeding (caloric))
 2. light to sound (sound wave, blow out people's eardrums)
 3. light to kinetic (shock wave, blow people back)
+4. light to healing (self healing in radiation / other healing in conduction)
-4. light to "electricity" (combination of the three above; electric wave)
+5. light to "electricity" (combination of the three above; electric wave)

 HARD CONVERSIONS, in order of ease